-The mapped security architecture includes the following components:
+The Exchange mapped security architecture includes the following components:

-- The file system.
+- Active Directory

+- Exchange repository

-- Micro Focus File System Connector (CFS)
+- Exchange Web Service Connector

 - Micro Focus OmniGroupServer

 - Micro Focus IDOL server

-- · Micro Focus IDOL Mapped Security plug-in
+- Micro Focus IDOL Mapped Security plug-in

-- A front-end application
+- · A front-end application

-Files in the file system have an Access Control List (ACL) that lists the users and groups who are permitted, and are not permitted, to view the file.
+Items in the Exchange repository have an Access Control List (ACL) that lists the users and groups who are permitted, and are not permitted, to view the item.

-The File System Connector retrieves files from the file system and sends documents to CFS to be indexed into IDOL.
+The Exchange Connector retrieves information from the repository and sends documents to CFS to be indexed into IDOL Server.
 The connector extracts the ACL for each item, and writes it to a document field.
 Each time the connector synchronizes with the repository, it extracts updated ACLs.

 IDOL needs the ACL to determine whether a user can view a document that is returned as a result to a query.
 However, IDOL must also consider the groups that the user belongs to.
 A user might not be permitted to view a document, but they could be a member of a group that has permission.
-This means that IDOL requires the user and group information associated with the files.
+Exchange uses NT security.
+This means that IDOL requires the user and group information from your Active Directory.

-OmniGroupServer extracts the security group information using LDAP, and stores it.
+OmniGroupServer extracts the security group information from Active Directory using LDAP, and stores it.